alexdjulin/ik-multimodal-ai-chatbot/README.md

 ## Installation
-This project has developped and tested on windows 11 x64 and `python 3.12.7`.
+This project was developped and tested on windows 11 x64 and `python 3.12.7`.
 Clone the repository and setup a virtual environment as follows.

 1. **Clone the repository**: